Orange left arrow graphic.Orange right arrow graphic.

 February

-Kandy, a UNESCO World Heritage City, is the cultural heart of Sri Lanka.
-Visit e Peradeniya Veterinary Hospital, Sri Lanka's oldest and largest veterinary facility, and learn about animal care and conservation efforts.
-The hospital also treats various animals.
+The UNESCO World Heritage City of Kandy is the cultural heart of Sri Lanka.
+Visit the Veterinary Teaching Hospital, Sri Lanka's oldest and largest veterinary facility, and learn about animal care and conservation efforts.
 Tour the facility and meet with veterinary staff.
 Continue to Amba, an organic farm/social enterprise, and overnight.

 8